MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-event-hub.md

 * [Event hub with data for ingestion](ingest-data-event-hub.md#create-an-event-hub).

 > [!NOTE]
-> To enable access between a cluster and a storage account without public access (restricted to private endpoint/service endpoint) in different subnets of the same VNET, see [Create a Private Endpoint in your Azure Data Explorer cluster in your virtual network](vnet-create-private-endpoint.md).
+> To enable access between a cluster and a storage account without public access (restricted to private endpoint/service endpoint), see [Create a Managed Private Endpoint](security-network-managed-private-endpoint-create.md).

 > [!NOTE]
 > The cluster and event hub should be associated with the same tenants, for different tenants please use [SDKs](./data-connection-event-hub-csharp.md)